gambitph/Titan-Framework/readme.txt

 Titan Framework allows theme and plugin developers to create a admin pages, options, meta boxes, and theme customizer options with just a few simple lines of code.

+This means faster theme & plugin creation for everyone.

 = The Goal =

 Titan Framework aims to be easily used by everyone.
 The goal is to make it plug and play - just activate the plugin and start creating your options.
 Read our guide on how to [Get Started with Titan Framework](http://www.titanframework.net/get-started/)